swiftwasm/blog.swiftwasm.org/Content/posts/update-02-october-2020.md

 ## Tokamak

 Tokamak didn't see major updates recently, but we've received some important bug reports during the last few weeks.
-Firstly, there's [an edge case with the `Picker` view](https://github.com/TokamakUI/Tokamak/issues/285) that use `\.self` as an identifier keypath.
+Firstly, there's [an edge case with `Picker` views view](https://github.com/TokamakUI/Tokamak/issues/285) that use `\.self` as an identifier keypath.
 Secondly, [`Toggle` binding is not reset](https://github.com/TokamakUI/Tokamak/issues/287) after its value changes outside of the view.
 Many thanks to [@rbartolome](https://github.com/rbartolome) for